The risk/requirements for were too demotivating.

 • …as one works through the potential candidates, they each have additional unique reasons they would not steal the body.1

-Few/none who were stealing Jesus's corpse would first remove the graveclothes.1This is relevant because Jesus's graveclothes remained in the tomb.
+Few/none who were stealing Jesus's corpse would first remove the graveclothes (leaving them in the tomb).

 Few/none who were stealing Jesus's corpse would choose to do it such that it gratuitously amplifies their chances of getting caught.
 This is relevant because, if Jesus's corpse was stolen, it was done in a way that was overtly1 and gratuitously2 risky.